RahulMetangale/scale_pvs_instances/readme.md

 # Scaling Power Virtual Server Instances

 ## Introduction
 This project includes scripts for scaling Power Virtual Server instances up and down.
-It captures the current state of all Power Virtual Server instances within the workspace and stores this information in a ConfigMap, labeled as the "pvs-scale-up-config" Simultaneously, it calculates scale-down values (1/8th) for CPU and RAM, storing these in a separate ConfigMap, labeled as the "pvs-scale-down-config"
+It captures the current state of all Power Virtual Server instances within the workspace and stores this information in a ConfigMap, labeled as the "pvs-scale-up-config" Simultaneously, it calculates scale-down values (1/8th) for CPU and RAM, and store them in a separate ConfigMap, labeled as the "pvs-scale-down-config"

 ConfigMap is a Kubernetes concept used to store configuration data.
 During scaling operations, these ConfigMaps are read to perform the necessary scale-up and scale-down actions.
 It is possible to edit these ConfigMaps via the IBM Cloud portal, which facilitates easier control of scaling operations.

 Scaling operations can be scheduled using a scheduler, and in this project, we utilize IBM Cloud Code Engine for this purpose.

-Why IBM Cloud Code Engine:
+**Why IBM Cloud Code Engine:**
 While any scheduler could be used to schedule the bash script, I chose IBM Cloud Code Engine for the following reasons:
 1. It is available on IBM Cloud.
 2. It supports ConfigMap, which I use to store scale-up and scale-down configurations.
 Since these configurations can be edited directly from the IBM Cloud portal, it simplifies the management of scaling values.